albusdemens/TiGraMa/README.md

   - Methodology 1, with which data are collected by an imaging detector with high spatial and temporal resolution, mounted in transmission

-  - Methodology 2, with which data are collected by both an imaging detector mounted in transmission and my diffraction detector banks
+  - Methodology 2, with which data are collected by both an imaging detector mounted in transmission and by diffraction detector banks

-_In the current version, only Methodology 1 is supported.
-The support to Methodology 2 will be added in a later version._
+_In the current version, only Methodology 1 is supported_

 Practical considerations
 ------------------------